Department in the News

 Dr. Kate Spradley has been awarded a $100,000 grant from the Homeland Security Grants Division (HSGD) through the Office of the Governor to continue her work with Operation ID.

 Dr. Jill Pruetz was invited to the premier of the new film “Jane” and she was also interviewed by Neil deGrasse Tyson for a National Geographic StarTalk episode with Jane Goodall.
 You can find clips from the interview on the National Geographic site.

 Dr. Carolyn Boyd's book, The White Shaman Mural was recently reviewed in Archaeology.
-You can find the review here.
+Download the review Reading the White Shaman Mural.

 Two years ago Zac Selden (Center for Regional Heritage Research-SFAU) and Britt Bousman (Texas State-Anthropology) created the Index of Texas Archaeology to provide access to the Cultural Resource Management literature for the State of Texas.
 As of today (Oct 4, 2017) 16,475 archaeological reports have been downloaded in 105 countries across the globe.
 The Index of Texas Archaeology is hosted at SFAU and uses Bepress (Berkeley Electronic Press) as the publishing platform.
 Bepress is now using the Index of Texas Archaeology as a "case study" on its web site.

 Dr. Carolyn Boyd was selected as one of 33 leading women scientists by the Dallas Women's Foundation.
 The Foundation is featuring women in STEM to elevate the stories of women scientists, and to keep the conversation and interest in advancing women in science, engineering, technology, art and math in the future.

 Dr. Kate Spradley presents her research on searching for unidentified remains in South Texas to the Forensic Anthropology Society of Europe in Milan, Italy.
 Dr. Spradley was an invited speaker for this event.